qforestlab/TLSpipelineScripts/README.md

 Output can be found in $VSC_SCRATCH_VO/TLS2trees/output (and an optional ID directory if provided).
 Make sure to copy this data to your personal or the VO DATA directory, as the SCRATCH is not meant for persistent data.

-Additionaly, an output and error file in the form of TLS2trees_HPC.sh.o<runID> and TLS2trees_HPC.sh.e<runID> can be found in the directory where you ran the `qsub` command.
-These may give you more info on used walltime, which tiles failed and error messages.
+Additionaly, an output and error file in the form of TLS2trees_HPC.sh.o\<runID\> and TLS2trees_HPC.sh.e\<runID\> can be found in the directory where you ran the `qsub` command.
+These may give you more info on used walltime, which tiles failed at which step and other error messages.
 For further troubleshooting, log files are created for each tile within the output/logs directory.

 ## Local

 The scripts may also be ran locally, using either Docker or Singularity.
 This may be used to rerun failed tiles individually, but beware that your computer will likely run out of memory and crash if you run multiple tiles at once.
-Cave013 should be able to manage a couple of tiles at once, has Docker and Singularity installed and can be reached using `ssh -p 2225  youraccountname@cave013.ugent.be`.
+Cave013 should be able to manage a couple of tiles at once and can be reached using `ssh -p 2225  youraccountname@cave013.ugent.be`.

 ### Docker (_[Install](https://docs.docker.com/engine/install/ubuntu/)_)